jamesuanhoro/minorbsem/paper.md

 - SEMs allowing latent regressions (only), cross-loadings, and correlated error terms.

-At the moment, one cannot use minorbsem to fit multiple-indicator multiple-cause models, multi-group models, multilevel models, or models with specially constrained parameters (e.g. setting two parameters equal).
-And the random-effects meta-analysis models are only for CFA model configurations.
+At the moment, minorbsem cannot be used to fit multiple-indicator multiple-cause models, multi-group models, multilevel models, or models with specially constrained parameters (e.g. setting two parameters equal).

-Finally, all data are assumed multivariate normal, i.e. no binary, ordinal models.

 ## Key dependencies